pnp/blog/content/post/fetch-user-profile-properties-from-site-collection-and-export-to.md

-Many times we have a requirement like to get users or user profile properties from any SharePoint site collection and we need it in CSV or Excel format. so to achieve this solution we will use PnP Powershell.
+Many times we have a requirement like to get users or user profile properties from any SharePoint site collection and we need it in CSV or Excel format. so to achieve this solution we will use PnP PowerShell.

 Let's see step-by-step implementation.